Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 The Gildencroft

-It isn’t known for certain what ‘Gildencroft’ means.
-Before the mid-13th century the area was referred to in legal documents as the 'croft of St Augustine', then from about 1260 it was more commonly known as the 'Gildenecroft' or 'Gyldenecroft', indicating, perhaps, a change of ownership or use around this time.
-Gildencroft may simply mean it was land owned or used by a trade or religious guild, but if that was the case one would expect the placename to be much more common, in fact it is extremely rare if not unique; it doesn't seem to occur anywhere else in England in a historical context.
+It isn’t known with certainty what ‘Gildencroft’ means.
+Before the mid-13th century the area was referred to in legal documents as the 'croft of St Augustine' but from about 1250 onwards it was more commonly described as the 'Gildenecroft' or 'Gyldenecroft', which may indicate a change of ownership or use at around this time.
+Gildencroft may simply indicate that this was land once owned or leased to a craft guild or religious or charitable guild, though no documentary evidence has been found to support this theory.
+Some historians have argued that Gildencroft actually means the manorial court where ‘geld’ or tax was collected; the land hereabouts having once been part of Tolthorpe or 'Tokethorp' Manor.

 The Lathes

-For centuries most of the Gildencroft was in agricultural use as the grange farm (meaning it was farmed by stewards rather than tenant farmers) of Tolthorp Manor, which at one point was owned by Sir John Fastolf, the knight from whom Shakespeare is thought to have got the name of his comic, larger-than-life rogue Jack Falstaff.
-The farm itself was known as The Lathes (an old English dialect word for a type of barn or grain larder).
-Comprising fifty acres of arable and nine of pasture the farm straddled the parish’s northern boundary.
-With the completion of the city walls in the mid-14th century the southern portion of the farm became cut off from the manorial land to the north, but the land inside the wall remained essentially rural and open until well into the 18th century.
+For centuries the Gildencroft was in agricultural use as the grange farm (meaning it was farmed by stewards rather than tenant farmers) of Tolthorp Manor (once owned by Sir John Fastolf, the gentleman from whom Shakespeare is thought to have taken the name for his larger-than-life rogue Sir Jack Falstaff).
+The farm was known as the Lathes (a dialect word for a type of barn or grain larder).
+Comprising 50 acres of arable and nine of pasture the farm straddled the parish’s northern boundary.
+With the completion of the city walls in the mid-14th century the southern portion of the farm became cut off from the manorial land to the north, but the land inside the wall remained essentially rural and open until well into the 19th century.

-The steward was paid 14d (old pence) a week (equivalent to about £28 today) and was expected to work the farm from Monday to Saturday except when the weather was too wet.
+The steward was paid 14 old pence a week and was expected to work the farm from Monday to Saturday except when the weather was too wet.
 In addition to Sundays he was allowed 39 days' paid leave a year to observe religious holidays and festivals, all of which are meticulously recorded in the farm's account book.
-A clerk, who could read and write in Latin and English and keep simple accounts, was employed by the steward at a wage of 1d a week to write up the farm accounts.
+A clerk, who could read and write in Latin and English, and keep simple accounts, was employed by the steward at a wage of 1d a week to write up the farm accounts.
 The steward was also allowed to employ an assistant during busy periods, such as harvest time.
-He was also allowed to hire out the farm's wagons for moving heavy materials such as stones, scrap iron, tiles and marl (a type of soil made of clay and lime used as a fertiliser).
+He was also allowed to hire out the farm's horses and wagons for moving heavy materials such as stones, scrap iron, tiles and marl (a type of soil made of clay and lime used as a soil fertiliser).
 It might take well over a week to transport a load of iron by wagon to Great Yarmouth.
 Surplus farm produce not needed by the Great Hospital could be sold on Norwich market.

 Later, ownership (or at least management) of The Lathes passed to Norwich's City Corporation.
-The name was still being used in late 18th-century legal documents and there was still an orchard and nursery roughly on the site of Sussex House (a former shoe factory and more recently an office used by Norwich Union) in Sussex Street in the 19th century.
+The name was still being used in late 18th-century legal documents and there was still an orchard and nursery roughly on the site of Quintain Mews off Sussex Street in the 19th century.
 Indeed a few farm buildings remained just west of the churchyard until the 20th century.
 An ancient timber-framed building, now lost, still stood here in 1904 and there were still a few tumbled-down outbuildings as late as 1946.
 Even today a few crab apple trees survive around the edges of the car park at the end of Chatham Street, an area marked on a map of The Lathes from about 1770 as Toft Garden and Orchard.
 In the 1970s the name of the medieval farm was revived for a new estate of houses managed by Broadland Housing Association.

 The Jousting Acre